JinjieNi/Quokka/README.md

 </div>

 # News
-[2025-10-27] We release the codebase and all training checkpoints.
+[2025-10-27] We release the codebase, all training checkpoints, and logs.
 The codebase is highly optimized and is industry-level in terms scalability and efficiency.

 [2025-10-03] The full paper is out!
 Check it out [here](https://jinjieni.github.io/Quokka/resources/pdfs/Training_Optimal_Large_Diffusion_Language_Models.pdf)!